Sort by

 Collective action and engagement

 We understand that nurturing sustainable practices in complex supply chains, such as that for soy, poses challenges that no one company can solve alone.
-Our approach to sustainable sourcing includes actions within and beyond our supply chain, including engaging with suppliers and key stakeholders across soy production landscapes.
+Our approach to responsible sourcing includes actions within and beyond our supply chain, including engaging with suppliers and key stakeholders across soy production landscapes.

 As part of the Consumer Goods Forum's Forest Positive Coalition of Action, Nestlé co-chairs the Soy Working Group and contributed to the development of the Soy Roadmap (pdf, 3Mb).